 Similarly, personal hygiene can convey a lot about a person.
-A person with poor hygiene standards will generally be viewed as lazy, uncaring and less driven.
+A staff member with a poor hygiene standard will generally be viewed as lazy, uncaring and less driven.
 The same goes for the appearance of your salon environment.
 An unclean, dusty or outdated salon my deter a client from even considering your services.

 Most of us are aware that certain postures are crucial in deciphering the demeanour of a person.
 Standing tall, shoulders back, and open hand gestures with palms showing are all considered a display of confidence and honesty.
 While standing in a slouched position with hunched shoulders or arm crossed can all convey a negative or apathetic attitude.
 So try to take note of how you and your staff are portraying themselves through their postures and make corrections where possible.

-Gestures can be made with the hands, arms, and body but also include facial movements such as eye rolling, winking, blink rate and nodding.
+Gestures are often made with the hands, arms, and body.
+But also include facial movements such as eye rolling, winking, blink rate and nodding.
 When conversing with your clients or even your staff, it is imperative that your gestures and facial expressions are congruent with what you are trying to say.

-It is believed that women are much more adapt at reading non-verbal cues due to child-rearing, as babies and small children mainly communicate through non-verbal means.
+It is believed that women are much more adept at reading non-verbal cues due to child-rearing.
+As babies and small children mainly communicate through non-verbal means.
 It is likely that a large part of your clientele

 Using positive non-verbal techniques such as head nodding and tilting your head to one side while a client is speaking conveys a sense of interest and agreeableness.
 Coupled with a smile, this a very powerful and comforting action.

 Eye contact is a very significant part of any conversation.
-Good eye contact with your client is a non-verbal way to indicate interest and that you are giving the speaker your full attention.
-We have all experienced conversations with someone where they are clearly distracted or looking around the room.
+Good eye contact with your client is a non-verbal way to indicate interest.
+That way, you are giving the speaker your full attention.
+We have all experienced a conversation with someone where they are clearly distracted or looking around the room.
 This is a sure fire way to make your client feel unimportant and not your priority.

 Most experts agree that maintaining eye contact for around 60-70% of a conversation is a comfortable amount of time for both parties.
 While staring intently for too long can make a person feel very uncomfortable.
 So don’t try to force your amount of eye contact but try to remain engaged and undistracted.
 The avoidance of eye contact is usually seen as a sign of shiftiness, disinterest or disagreement.
 Something you really